SteveOGallagher/ultimate-banner-builder/README.md

 - run `npm i` to install all necessary packages locally

 # Workflow for building the banners
-## 1. Create the Master
+## 1. Create the Master banner
-### In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size and save the file (leave GDN set to false).
+### Configure the sizes.json file
+- `dimensions` (array of objects): include an item in the array for each ad size required in the brief.
+Ensure that the ad size which is declared as the 'Master' in the brief is the 1st item in the array.
+- `versions` (array of strings): For non-DoubleClick banners, if there are to be multiple versions of each size (e.g. brand names, differing messages etc.) include an item in the array as a label for each required version.
+- `DoubleClick` (boolean): set to true if the ad is to be served through DoubleClick Studio
+- `Dynamic` (boolean): set to true if the ad is to be serverd using Dynamic Content from DoubleClick Studio
+- `Static` (boolean): set to true if the ad is to be served outside of DoubleClick Studio
+- `Master` (boolean): set to true when building the initial Master banner size
+- Save the sizes.json file.

+### Build the Master template
 - Run `npm run generate` (This creates the 'src' folder structure where you will build the Master version)
 - Run `gulp` (This creates the 'prod' output folder structure where the final ad files will be automatically served)
-- Edit the code in the src folder to create the final working version of the Master ad size.
+- Edit the banner in the src folder to create the final working version of the Master banner size.

-### 2. Prepare to apply your Master code to all required sizes
+## 2. Create all required banner sizes and types
 - Once the client is satisfied that the Master banner matches the brief, ensure that `gulp` is no longer running.
-- Run `gulp master` (This overwrites the base-template files to consist of the global work you've done to the Master)
+- Run `gulp master` (This overwrites the global base-template files with the Master src and then deletes 'src' & 'prod' folders)
-- Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes and save the file.
+- Set the `Master` property in sizes.json to `false` and save the file.

-##### If Google Display Network or static versions of the ads are required:
-- Set the `GDN` property in 'sizes.json' to equal `"true"`.
-- Complete the 'sizes.json' file's `versions` array to contain a reference label for each variation of the ad. (e.g. brand names, differing messages, etc.)

-### 3. Create all required ad sizes
-- Run `npm run generate` again
+- Run `npm run generate` (This creates the 'src' folder structure for all required ad types and sizes)
 - Run `gulp` again
-- Make adjustments in the src code for each size as needed.
-(Typically only DoubleClick.js and overwrite.scss will need adjusting.
-If GDN versions are required then image-paths.js and the img folders will need editing.)
+- Make adjustments in the src code as required in order to match the brief for each size.

-- If new ad sizes are required later during the build process,
+#### If non-DoubleClick banners are required:
+- run `gulp zip` to compress each static production banner size and version into a zip file and create a global zip file containing all version.

+### General Notes & Tips
+- The global-images folder inside base-template contains example images to show working versions of static banners which use local images.
+Remove these images when ready to build to prevent them from being copied into the src and prod folders.
+- If all ad sizes make use of a particular image, place the image inside global-images to serve it to all sizes.
+- If new ad sizes are added to the specifications after you have completed the Master banner and have started building all size variations, simply add these additional banner sizes to the `dimensions` array in the sizes.json file and run `npm run generate` again to add them to the src folder.
+- The `prefix` property in the `dimensions` array is optional.
+This will add an identifying prefix of your choice to each banner's size folder.

-# Banner template builder features
+# Banner builder features
-## Completed
-- Look at required sizes in sizes.json and build src folder structure according to base-template files
+- Create any combination of static or dynamic banners to be served through DoubleClick Studio or elsewhere.
+- Create a Master banner version and apply these global changes to all required banner dimensions once completed.
-- Create Gulp watch task to copy changes in html, js, and scss files into minified versions in relative production folder
+- Use gulp to copy all changes in html, js, scss, jpg, and png source files into optimised versions in their relative production folders.
-- Setup automated localhost serving
+- Automatically serve the production banners to a localhost in your browser
 - Create ability to make DoubleClick js versions with Enabler and GDN js versions with pure JS
-- Build most ideal template files for html, scss, and js (for DoubleClick & GDN)
-- Add lint for css and js
-- Create an img folder in each size's src directory and build these out into GDN sizes
-- Allow for a master to be worked on before creating all versions using the same general animation and style/structure adjustments.
-- Ensure that GDN folders are only created if 'GDN' is set to 'true'.
+- Use linting tools to check for code quality.
-- Auto zip GDN folders by banner size and by containing GDN folder.
+- Auto zip non-DoubleClick banners according banner size.
-- For dynamic ads requiring GDN versions, allow for multiple versions of the same ad size with different content.
-- Rename DoubleClick to dynamic.
-Rename GDN to static
-- Include example image files for static setup.
-- Allow for either DoubleClick or Static master ad build
-- Allow gulping of multiple image types

 ## To Do
 - Make final improvements on base level banner build template